 To complete the training, please log in to your CAO account that is associated with your condo corporation.
 Do not create a second account to access the training.
 If you do, the system will not be able to automatically track whether you have completed the training.

 Please first check whether you have received an email invitation to create an account from the CAO, and if you have, follow the instructions included in the email.
 An email invitation is sent when a director is added by the condo corporation to the corporation’s profile through filing a Condo Return or a Notice of Change.

 If you have not yet received an email invitation to create an account (you have not yet been added to a corporation’s profile through the filing of a condo return or notice of change), you can create an account now in order to start the director training.
 However, you will need to ensure that you use the same account when redeeming the invitation code that will be emailed to you once you have been added to the corporation’s profile.
 Click here for easy to follow step-by-step instructions on how to create a CAO account.

-If you have any questions about creating a CAO account or the CAO’s online Director Training Program please contact the CAO at: email@example.com or please call us at 416-901-9356 in the GTA.
+If you have any questions about creating a CAO account or the CAO’s online Director Training Program please contact the CAO on our Contact US page or please call us at 416-901-9356 in the GTA.